 Lefse is a Norwegian flatbread recipe that is quite easy, delicious, and can be made vegan as well as gluten-free!
 Warm and soft, filled with savory meats or sweet cinnamon-sugar apples, lefse is one of my favorite childhood food memories.

-This lefse Norwegian flatbread recipe is made with a potato dough, so it’s perfect for using up any leftover mashed potatoes!
+This easy lefse Norwegian flatbread recipe is made with a potato dough, so it’s perfect for using up any leftover mashed potatoes!
 We usually make a large batch of lefse flatbread for Thanksgiving so that we have enough for turkey-lefse leftovers! 🙂

 1/2 Cup Namaste Gluten-Free Flour (plus 2-3 Tbsp additional for rolling)